 Biking was one of our main activities on San Cristóbal Island.
 It’s a great way to get a new perspective on the island that most people never see while traveling via bus or cruise ship.

-Biking on San Cristóbal Island is a great way to explore and with few cars and some dedicated bike paths, the island allows some great cycling.
+Biking on San Cristóbal Island is a great way to explore, and with few cars and some dedicated bike paths, the island allows some great cycling.
+Be sure to keep your eyes peeled for Galapagos wildlife along the way too.
+You’re likely to see frigate birds, blue-footed boobies, and, if you’re lucky, a San Cristobal mockingbird.
 We highly recommend doing so when you visit San Cristóbal, Galápagos.

 Go Stand-Up Paddleboarding